peter88213/novelyst_collection/README.md

-# noveltree_collection
+# nv_collection

 A book/series collection manager plugin for [noveltree](https://peter88213.github.io/noveltree).

-For more information, see the [project homepage](https://peter88213.github.io/noveltree_collection) with description and download instructions.
+For more information, see the [project homepage](https://peter88213.github.io/nv_collection) with description and download instructions.

 ## Feedback?
 Ideas?
 Feature requests?